< Go to Sleeping Pads - Men's

 The rectangular shape of this pad gave it an edge over the Therm-a-Rest XTherm and the Therm-a-Rest XLite, which both feature a tapered design.
 If you're looking for maximum comfort, look at the Sea to Summit Comfort Plus Insulated.

 The SynMat has an R-value of 4.9, making it plenty warm for winter use.
 None of our testers complained about being cold on this pad.
-It is as warm as the Therm-a-Rest All Season, which earned a much higher score because it is lightweight and packs down small.

 Weight and Packed Size

 The SynMat 7 is by far the heaviest pad we tested, weighing in at a whopping 30 ounces.
 It is twice as heavy as the Editors' Choice winning XTherm.
 The integrated pump is novel but adds unnecessary weight.
 Though it isn't the lightest pad around, it should be noted that it is best suited for winter anyway and is about the same weight as an average summer pad combined with a foam pad.